 So, what I mean by that is that if they’ve come through our lead attribution engine, and we have identified their first touch, they only get one first touch.
 So, it’s all about that first-time conversion for us.
 At some future points, we may use things that are more complex, but it’s really all about, how do we get this first new customer?

 So once they’ve gone through and then go through once.
 The second part of that touches on to that HubSpot beta that I talked about, which we will roll out if this goes well for other CRMs.
 So, once we know that there is money is associated, like actual revenue deal associated with it, and that would go into ROI report and you would see that right off the bat.

-– Cool.
-“Does the keyword spotting work with audio phone calls like voice-to-text style?”
 It does.
-So, you can set up preset keyword spotting sets to identify when a certain word or phrase has been spoken and then you can automatically qualify, set a value or add a tag.
+You can set up preset Automation Rules sets to identify when a certain word or phrase has been spoken and then you can automatically qualify, set a value or add a tag.
 So like Tatum said in that most recent example.

 It could be if certain criteria is met, then automatically tagged as an employee or whatever, maybe.

 And I’m going to add a one big point to that that because we’ve mentioned tags a couple of times, it’s just like tags are one of those things.
 It’s like, “Okay, great, what do I do with the tag?”
 So, if you can automatically based on what a caller or a form submitter put in and immediately apply that tag, can when you apply that tag through your keywords finding features?